Institute of the Pacific United: Controversies

+Madogiwa-zoku employment dispute

+In 1994, academic Noel Hanlon filed a case against the institution, then known as IPC, claiming he was subject to the Japanese employment practice known as "madogiwa-zoku" ("window people"), in which staff are removed from active duties but cannot be dismissed due to lifetime employment policies.
+The dispute was settled out of court.

 Staff redundancies

 On 24 May 2013, the Manawatu Standard broke an article detailing the difficulties the reporter had getting information from the management staff as to the organisational restructure that was taking place.
 Sources, including previous and current employees, had revealed to the newspaper, under the condition of anonymity, that more than 10% of the work force had been "laid off, left or were "forced out" since the start of the year."
 Sources also revealed the extent of the institutions use of service as opposed to permanent employment contracts, and that "Management were reluctant to be upfront about the restructure because of cultural differences and the need to "save face."

 President Wayne Edwards responded to the article more than a month and half later in an interview with the reporter, stating that privacy concerns had prompted the College's extended silence on the issue.

+Fraud allegations

+In April 2020, Stuff reported that IPU New Zealand’s parent company, Soshi Gakuen, had unsuccessfully taken one of its former employees, Khiet Thanh Vo, to the High Court, alleging he had used money intended for overseas recruitment trips to buy a house.
+Associate Judge Kenneth Johnston dismissed the claim, finding there was no evidence of fraud and that the financial arrangements in question were standard practice.

+A later Stuff article reported that the court ordered Soshi Gakuen to pay Vo $19,800 in legal costs, with the judge describing the fraud allegation as merely a “theory” and criticising the organisation for making such a serious claim without proper evidence.